ninthwalker/WoWCDNotifier/README.md

 1. This code is public and available for review.
 The Data submitted to the server does not contain any personal information, only the crafting cooldown data and your discordID so we know who to send the notification to.
 If you have an issue with this, then this app probably is not for you.
 Or you can use the Standalone version if you have a computer on all the time.
 That is self-contained and does not upload any data.

 2. If you would like the data that is uploaded (cooldown data and discordID) removed at any time, join the WoW CD Notifier discord and make a request in the #support channel.
 Discord Invite: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)

+3. If you have issues running the script on your computer, first make sure it is not blocked since it was downloaded from the internet (see step #2 above).
+Then if scripts are still blocked, open up powershell on your computer and you can type the following command to allow scripts.
+Note this does allow all scripts to run in the future for you as well:
+`Set-ExecutionPolicy -Scope Currentuser Bypass`

-3. This does not touch or modify World of Warcraft in any way and conforms to all TOS/EULA.
+4. This does not touch or modify World of Warcraft in any way and conforms to all TOS/EULA.

-4. Please put in a github request for any feature requests or if a cooldown you want is not working.
+5. Please put in a github request for any feature requests or if a cooldown you want is not working.
 Otherwise join us in the discord server for other help.
 Thanks!

-5. Get additional help in the WoW CD Notifier Discord server: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)
+6. Get additional help in the WoW CD Notifier Discord server: [https://discord.gg/m3kG5qbtvy](https://discord.gg/m3kG5qbtvy)

 ## Screenshots & Videos
 <p align="center">